Mouthless-Stoat/sigil101/3-rabbit/code.md

 		fightManager.draw_card(card_to_draw) # draw it
 ```

-First we revert back to having the `card_to_draw` variable this is to save the card data so we can modify it.
+First we revert back to having the `card_to_draw` variable this is to save the card data so we can modify it you.
 The next 2 lines may look similar to method call but they are property access instead.

 ### Dictionary